peterjmarko/llm-narrative-framework/ROADMAP.md

     -   The `process_study.ps1` workflow does not currently generate a dedicated log file.
     -   Log files from migration scripts contain unnecessary PowerShell transcript headers and footers.
 -   **Redundant API Calls**: Forcing a migration on an already `VALIDATED` experiment unnecessarily re-runs all LLM API calls.
--   **Outdated Test Suite**: The test suite for the PowerShell wrapper scripts is out of date and does not reflect the current command-line arguments or script behaviors.

 ### Documentation